Ayushi61/Classroom-Bot/ui/README.md

 #### Local Installation
 1. Clone the git repository and from the root folder run the below command to install all the dependencies for the Admin UI
 `make ui.install`

-2. After the installation you need to update the configuration files for the front end to point to the django api service.
-Navigate to the file `ui/classroom-bot-ui/.env` and update the below values
-    `REACT_APP_BACKEND_HOST = <DJANGO APP HOSTNAME>`
-    `REACT_APP_BACKEND_PORT = <DJANGO APP PORT>`
-    * Please note: in case of docker installation you can leave this as default

-3. Finally navigate back to the root directory of the project and run the below command to start the development server
+2. Finally navigate back to the root directory of the project and run the below command to start the development server
     `make ui.local.start`

 4. The admin ui will run in the url http://localhot:3000

 #### Docker Installation
 1. Clone the git repository and ensure the docker daemon on your machine is started